Sean Price Williams

-Sean Price Williams is an American cinematographer.
-Born in Wilmington, Delaware, he is based in New York.
+Sean Price Williams is an American cinematographer and film director.
+Williams is known for his work as a cinematographer, frequently collaborating with Alex Ross Perry and the Safdie Brothers.
+He made his directorial feature film debut with The Sweet East (2023).

+Early life

+He was born in Wilmington, Delaware and lives in New York City.

 Career

 Williams is known for his textured, fluid camerawork (often handheld) and a heightened attention to available light.
-The New Yorker film critic Richard Brody described Williams (in a memorial appraisal of documentary filmmaker Albert Maysles, for whom Williams served extensively as cameraman) as "the cinematographer for many of the best and most significant independent films of the past decade, fiction and documentary — including Frownland, Yeast, Fake It So Real, The Color Wheel, Young Bodies Heal Quickly, Listen Up Philip, the Safdie brothers' ...
-Heaven Knows What, and Alex Ross Perry's new [as of 2015] feature Queen of Earth."
+The New Yorker film critic Richard Brody described Williams (in a memorial appraisal of documentary filmmaker Albert Maysles, for whom Williams served extensively as cameraman) as "the cinematographer for many of the best and most significant independent films of the past decade, fiction and documentary."
+Among the films Williams has shot are Frownland, Yeast, Fake It So Real, The Color Wheel, Young Bodies Heal Quickly, Listen Up Philip, Heaven Knows What, and Queen of Earth.

 In a 2013 article for Film.com, critic Calum Marsh deemed Williams "micro-budget filmmaking's most exciting cinematographer."
 Marsh would go on to write in a 2014 article in Toronto's National Post that "Williams, in particular, has proven indispensable to the [2010s American independent film] movement, and over the past several years has distinguished dozens of the films with his all but peerless talent for photography, from experimental nonfiction work like Maiko Endo's Kuichisan to more conventional comedies like Bob Byington's Somebody Up There Likes Me."

 Along with other celebrated figures of the New York independent film scene such as Perry, Kate Lyn Sheil, Robert Greene, Luke Oleksa, and Michael M. Bilandic, Williams was a long-time employee of famed New York video and music store Kim's Video and Music.

-In 2020, Williams began preparing for his feature film directorial debut, The Sweet East from a script by film critic Nick Pinkerton.
-The film will feature Jacob Elordi.
+In 2020, Williams began preparing for his feature directorial debut, The Sweet East.
+Written by film critic Nick Pinkerton, it stars Talia Ryder as a runaway high school student who weaves her way through a series of American countercultural groups, extremists, and outsiders.
+It features Simon Rex, Jacob Elordi, Jeremy O. Harris, and Ayo Edebiri.
+The Match Factory acquired The Sweet East for sales before its premiere in the Directors' Fortnight section at the 2023 Cannes Film Festival.
+The film garnered positive reviews.